Cosby5/All-My-Stars/README.md

 - [monicahq/monica](https://github.com/monicahq/monica) - Personal CRM.
 Remember everything about your friends, family and business relationships.
 - [jhass/nextcloud-keeweb](https://github.com/jhass/nextcloud-keeweb) - Integrate Keeweb into Nextcloud
 - [buckyroberts/Social-Network](https://github.com/buckyroberts/Social-Network) - Open source social network for thenewboston community.
 - [opensource-socialnetwork/opensource-socialnetwork](https://github.com/opensource-socialnetwork/opensource-socialnetwork) - Open Source Social Network (OSSN) is a social networking software written in PHP.
-It allows you to make a social networking website and helps your members build social relationships, with people who share similar professional or personal interests.
-It is available in 17 international languages.
+It allows you to make a social networking website and helps your members build social relationships, with people who s
 - [anahitasocial/anahita](https://github.com/anahitasocial/anahita) - Anahita is a platform and framework for developing open science and knowledge sharing applications on a social networking foundation.

 ## Pascal